Tuesdays, 2:00pm-3:00pm, Thursdays 10:30am-11:30am, and by appointment

-Professor Paul’s recent work has explored questions in political sociology including the class politics of the US invasion of Iraq, millionaire's taxes at both state and federal levels, and the social presuppositions of same-sex marriage in the United States.
+Professor Paul’s recent work has explored questions in political sociology including the class politics of the US invasion of Iraq, millionaire’s taxes at both state and federal levels, and the social presuppositions of same-sex marriage in the United States.
 He has also published reviews of the international political economy literature with special interest in liberal theory.
-He is currently engaged in two book projects: one with Michael MacDonald on understanding neoliberalism; and a solo project on social class and the politics of same-sex marriage in the contemporary United States titled "Beyond Tolerance".
+He is currently engaged in a book project on social class and the politics of same-sex marriage in the contemporary United States titled “Beyond Tolerance”.

 With Abla Amawi, eds., The Theoretical Evolution of International Political Economy, 3rd edition.
-New York: Oxford University Press, forthcoming.
+New York: Oxford University Press, 2013.

 Journal articles and book chapters